Beecher Community School District: Notable events

+In 1972, high school assistant principal Paul Cabell Jr. committed suicide.
+He was distraught over recent fighting and racial tension between the school's 350 Black and 650 white students.

 The district gained national attention on February 29, 2000, when six-year-old Kayla Rolland was shot and killed by a classmate at Buell Elementary School.
+Buell Elementary was closed in 2002 and demolished in 2008.

 Athletics

 Beecher's mascot is the Beecher Buccaneer.